santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 **Components:**     :: V, S, M (A white leaf) **Duration:**       :: 1 minute

-You create a sphere of silky white leaves, it rapidly bulks up as it becomes filled with air, slowly it floats upwards.
+You create a sphere of silky white leaves, it rapidly bulks up as it becomes filled with air, slowly it floats upwards up to a height of 60ft. from the floor.

 A maximum of 2 medium creatures or 1 large creature can hold to it and float upwards at a velocity of 15ft. per round.
 Having multiple Leaf Baloons adds to the floating velocity.

-For each size beyond large you may add an extra baloon to make them float at 15ft.
+For each size beyond large you may add an extra baloon to make them float at 15ft. per round.

 <br/>